 though continuous progress towards patriarchal institutions is clearly traceable

-through the various phases of Egypt’s three-thousand-year career. « (Briffault 1959, p.
-82)
+through the various phases of Egypt’s three-thousand-year career. « (Briffault)

 »Maternal traits can be traced«, affirms Egyptologist Schafik Allam. »In some filiations, only the mother is called.
 Important family relationships were thus exclusively about the mother. « (LÄ, II, p.
-107) Eberhard Otto states likewise an »always recurring trait of matriarchal-right in social construction« (1969, p.
-24).
-He argues that, although rights-historians refuse to see the woman’s position as a matrilineal element, queens would so often play a key role in dynastic times in crisis situations, »that the historian should like to mean, that into the complex Egyptian culture, a proportion of matriarchal-rights should have entered, then probably of African origin« (Otto 1969, p.
-58). »Dr. H.R.
-Hall says that the constitution of Egyptian society was characterized by a ›distinct preservation of matriarchy and the prominent position of women.
+107) Eberhard Otto states likewise an »always recurring trait of matriarchal-right in social construction. « (1969, p.
+24) He argues that, although rights-historians refuse to see women’s position as a matrilineal element, queens would so often play a key role in dynastic times, »that the historian should like to mean, that into the complex Egyptian culture, a proportion of matriarchal-rights should have entered, then probably of African origin. « (Otto 1969, p.
+58) »Dr. H.R.
+Hall states that the constitution of Egyptian society was characterized by a ›distinct preservation of matriarchy and the prominent position of women.
 Professor Mitteis confirms that Egypt was immemorially a land of matrilineal descent, a usage which continued in Christian times until the seventh century … The nomes or primitive totemic clans, of which the nation was formed, were maternal clans or motherhoods, and their headship was transmitted by women. « (Briffault 1959, p.
-82 f) In most Egyptologists, the fact of the originally powerful female influence encountered little favor and was hardly taken serious.
+82 f) Among most Egyptologists, the fact of an originally powerful role of women was meet with little support and was hardly taken serious.

-Late Neolithic Burials show Evidence of two Different Religions
+Late Neolithic burials show evidence of two different religions

-Among the most important sources of information about the cultures of ancient peoples are the archaeological finds from the tombs. »The oldest known burials of the Middle Paleolithic are in a crouched or fetal position« (see Küsters in Anthropos 14-15, 1920/21). »The distribution in Egypt is limited to prehistoric and early history and the first two dynasties.
-In the 4th dynasty it made way for burial in a stretched position (probably only limited to the residence of the invaders), but became more popular towards the end of the Old Kingdom.
+Among the most important sources of information about the cultures of ancient peoples are the archaeological finds from the tombs. »The oldest known burials of the Middle Paleolithic are in a crouched or fetal position« (see Küsters in Anthropos 14-15, 1920/21).
+The same can be seen in Egypt.
+However, »the distribution in Egypt is limited to prehistoric and early history and the first two dynasties.
+In the 4th dynasty it made way for burial in a stretched position (probably only limited to the residence), but became more popular towards the end of the Old Kingdom.
 With the beginning of the Middle Kingdom, it is hardly documented. « (Peter Behrens LÄ, II, p.
-1227) The dead buried in simple pits in a contracted (bent or crouched-) position with the legs folded up to the chest, were emulating the embryo what reminds of the prenatal position of the fetus in the womb.
-This is undoubtedly one of the significant features of the matriarchal religion associated with the belief in a cyclical rebirth in the real earthly world.
-The concept of the ›embryonic‹ death-position is slowly being pushed out of the language by scientists.
-The Egyptologist Behrens writes, for example: »In contrast to older interpretations, which considered the crouched-position of the dead to be the embryonic position, today’s view is to interpret it as a sleeping position. « (LÄ, II, p.
-1227 f) A subtle linguistic adaptation to the understanding of patriarchal science, which serves to dispute the unloved memory of birth through the woman or the former rebirth faith from the womb of the mother Goddess.
-The Egyptologist Kurt Lange claims that formerly people used to ›fabulate‹ about the crouched-position.
-He even states: »Surely it is not determined by the embryonic situation and thus by the idea of a true rebirth into the hereafter. « (Lange ›Pyramiden Sphinxe, Pharaonen‹ (Pyramids Sphinxes, Pharaohs) 1952, p.
-22)
+1227) The dead buried in simple pits in a contracted (bent or crouched-) position with the legs folded up to the chest, were emulating the embryo, similar to the prenatal position of the fetus in the womb.
+This is undoubtedly one of the significant features of matriarchal religion, which is associated with the belief in a cyclical rebirth in the real earthly world.
+The concept of the ›embryonic‹ death-position is slowly being pushed out of the language, scientists use in their descriptions.
+Egyptologist Behrens, e.g. writes: »In contrast to older interpretations, which considered the crouched-position of the dead to be the embryonic position, today’s view is to interpret it as a sleeping position. « (LÄ, II, p.
+1227 f) This is a subtle linguistic adaptation in understanding by patriarchal science, which serves to dispute the unloved memory of birth through a woman and a mother, or the former belief in rebirth from the womb of the Mother Goddess.
+Egyptologist Kurt Lange claims that formerly people used to ›fabulate‹ about the crouched-position.
+He even states: »Surely it is not determined by the embryonic situation and thus by the idea of a true rebirth into the hereafter. « (Lange ›Pyramiden, Sphinxe, Pharaonen‹ 1952, p.
+22 Pyramids Sphinxes, Pharaohs)

 The Prehistoric Statuettes of the Goddess were devaluated

-As with the other Neolithic cultures of the Near East, which have been researched to this day, a large number of women’s sculptures with clearly accentuated gender characteristics were found in the earliest settlement remains and funerals (Westendorf 1969, p.
+As with the other Neolithic cultures of the Near East, which have been researched to this day, a large number of female sculptures with clearly accentuated gender characteristics, were found in the earliest settlement remains and funerals (Wolfhart Westendorf 1969, p.
 31).
-They are in line with the Sudanese idols of the later A-Group and the Magna-Mater figures of the Near East« (Wildung 1981, p.
-10).
-But it is strange, especially in Egypt, where we meet the representations of Goddesses from the historical time at every turn, patriarchal Egyptologists fight with all means against the recognition of these figures as Goddesses.
+They are in line with the Sudanese idols of the later A-Group and the Magna-Mater figures of the Near East. « (Wildung 1981, p.
+10) Isn’t it strange that especially in Egypt, where we meet representations of Goddesses from the historical time at every turn, that patriarchal Egyptologists fight with all means against the recognition of these figures as Goddesses?
 Erik Hornung writes about the worship of ›deities in human shape‹: »Occasionally we already find in the Badari culture, then spread in the Nagada cultures, small human figures made of clay or ivory, which were always interpreted as deities.
 Even as the image of the ›Great Mother‹, they were explained, though only a part of them clearly show female sexual characteristics, divine attributes are absent, and a ›naked mother deity‹ of Egypt’s older historical period is completely unknown. « (Hornung 1983, p.
 93) Unknown?

+The naked, female statuette made of lapis lazuli, which was found in the temple district of the Upper Egyptian Hierakonpolis had the multiple value of gold.
+It is unlikely that this far-fetched precious material would have been used for the statuette of a woman of the common folk.
 Female nudes sculptures and statuettes, which came to light in excavations in other countries, are referred to as ›Goddesses‹ by most antiquarians, even Bible researchers, and religious historians.
 Near Eastern Asherah/Ishtar is also commonly depicted as a naked Goddess.
 Thousands of clay figurines representing Her were found (›Archaeological Biblical Dictionary‹).
 Nobody would think of denying divinity to these statuettes.
-This is not the case with the naked statuettes of Egypt.
-How much contempt against women dominates here the description of female figurines – we could rather expect it in a pornographic booklet than from scientists.
-No other archeology speaks as disrespectfully of these figurines as Egyptologist do.
+However, this is not the case with the naked statuettes of Egypt.
+How much contempt against women dominates the description of female figurines here – we would rather expect to find this attitude in a pornographic booklet than by scientists.
+No other archaeologist speaks as disrespectfully of these figurines as Egyptologists do.
 Riane Eisler states indignantly that the statuettes »were and are interpreted by some scientists as an expression of male eroticism: as an antique counterpart to today’s Playboy magazine« (1989, p.
 32).

-The Statuettes Authenticity is doubted
+The Authenticity of the Statuettes is questioned

-A popular method of downplaying the multitude of female statuettes is to doubt their authenticity and discredit it as possible counterfeits because they were bought by private traders, that is, from grave robberies.
+A popular method of downplaying the multitude of female statuettes is to doubt their authenticity and to discredit them as possible counterfeits because they were bought by private traders, that is, from grave robberies.
 However, Winifred Needler emphasizes that »a disproportionate number of the best and most complete collections of antiquities of all periods were purchased [i.e. also from grave robberies] and that sometimes undoubtedly genuine objects, such for example, the historical scarabs of Amenhotep III., contain not a single copy from an archaeological excavation.
 Quantitative studies of predynastic figurines that do not consider the results of mass looting can easily be misleading« (Needler, JARCE 5, 1966, p.
 16).